 When surveyed in the united states of America, 85.6% of those 18 and older said they had consumed alcohol.
 Almost 15 million individuals aged 12 and up were found to have alcohol use disorder.

 Alcohol on its own is not necessarily bad.
 It’s when people overconsume or develop dependencies on it that problems arise.
 In such a situation, these victims may find themselves needing help and not just for their sustenance abuse issues.
-They may find they also need help from problems that arise from DUI or other infractions.
-Places like DUI services in Lexington can help after getting caught driving while intoxicated, unable to hold down a steady job, failing to maintain relationships, or putting themselves in danger.
-It can be painful to see your loved ones and friends struggling with an addiction.
+Seeing your loved ones and friends struggling with an addiction can be painful.
 It can also be challenging to know how to help them.

 Here are some of the basics that I’ve personally learned from struggling with drug addiction.